 - Turn off the water to the tank and use a socket wrench on the female connection to twist off the anode rod connector.
 With the connection loosened, pull out the old rod.
 If the connector is stuck, you can use a torch to expand the top of the nut slightly and then try to twist it with the socket wrench once more.

 - Installing the new anode rod is simple: just put a bit of pipe joint compound on the threads of the new rod and screw it in.
 Be sure to use the minimal amount of pipe joint compound required so the anode rod will corrode properly and protect your tank.

 Make a note of when you replaced the anode rod as well as when the new rod should be replaced.
-Keep in mind that replacing the anode rod does not extend your hot water tank warrantee, but for many homeowners it can easily double the useable life of the tank.
+Keep in mind that replacing the anode rod does not extend your hot water tank warranty, but for many homeowners it can easily double the usable life of the tank.